deepaksood619/deepaksood619.github.io/docs/technologies/apache/airflow/concepts.md

 - **Task:** a parameterized instance of an operator
 - **Task Instance:** a task that 1) has been assigned to a DAG and 2) has a state associated with a specific run of the DAG

-By combiningDAGsandOperatorsto createTaskInstances, you can build complex workflows.
+By combining DAGs and Operators to createTaskInstances, you can build complex workflows.

 ## Additional Functionality